allcentury/hyde/_posts/2024-09-20-netflix-job-analysis.md

 # Conclusion

-In general, Netflix is very good about putting their values first and while Netflix's culture isn't for everyone, I think Jack Welch would have been proud of the way they've set up their values and behaviors.
+Netflix is very good about putting their values first and while Netflix's culture isn't for everyone, I think Jack Welch would have been proud.

 ## Code References